 ENGLISH PLACEMENT: For proper placement into their first Park University English course, new students must (1) provide C or better college credit for freshman composition courses equivalent to Park's EN 105 and EN 106, or (2) provide ACT or SAT English subscores, or (3) take the English placement test administered by Park's Academic Support Center at no cost to the student.
 If a student provides C or better college credit for freshman composition courses equivalent to Park's EN 105 and EN 106, then the student will automatically satisfy Park's lower-level liberal education English requirement.
-If a student has an ACT English subscore of at least 21 or an SAT English subscore of at least 500, the student will be eligible to take EN 105 First Year Writing Seminar I as their first Park English course.
+If a student has an ACT English subscore of at least 21 or an SAT English subscore of at least 500 (SAT prior to March 2016) or SAT Evidence-Based Reading and Writing subscore of at least 310, the student will be eligible to take EN 105 First Year Writing Seminar I as their first Park English course.
 Students with lower ACT/ SAT English scores or no scores are required to contact Park's Academic Support Center about taking the English placement test.
 The test will then be used to determine the student's first Park University English course.
 For additional placement policies regarding international students, refer to the catalog's International Students section.

-MATHEMATICS PLACEMENT: For proper placement into their first Park University mathematics course, new students must (1)

-provide C or better college credit for a college algebra course equivalent to Park's MA 135, or (2) provide ACT or SAT math subscores, or (3) take the mathematics placement test administered by Park's Academic Support Center at no cost to the student.
+MATHEMATICS PLACEMENT: For proper placement into their first Park University mathematics course, new students must (1) provide C or better college credit for a college algebra course equivalent to Park's MA 135, or (2) provide ACT or SAT math subscores, or (3) take the mathematics placement test administered by Park's Academic Support Center at no cost to the student.
 If a student provides C or better college credit for a college algebra course equivalent to Park's MA 135, then the student will automatically satisfy Park's liberal education mathematics requirement.
-If a student has an ACT mathematics subscore of at least 27 or an SAT mathematics subscore of at least 620, the student may petition the Office of Academic Affairs to have their liberal education mathematics requirement waived.
-If a student has an ACT mathematics subscore of at least 23 or an SAT mathematics subscore of at least 510, the student will be eligible to take MA 120 Basic Concepts of Statistics or MA 135 College Algebra as their first Park mathematics course.
-If a student has an ACT mathematics subscore of at least 21 or an SAT mathematics subscore of at least 500, the student will be eligible to take MA 120 Basic Concepts of Statistics or MA 125 Intermediate Algebra as their first Park mathematics course.
+If a student has an ACT mathematics subscore of at least 27 or an SAT mathematics subscore of at least 620 (SAT prior to March 2016) or SAT mathematics subscore of at least 640, the student may petition the Office of Academic Affairs to have their liberal education mathematics requirement waived.
+If a student has an ACT mathematics subscore of at least 23 or an SAT mathematics subscore of at least 510 (SAT prior to March 2016) or SAT mathematics subscore of at least 540, the student will be eligible to take MA 120 Basic Concepts of Statistics or MA 135 College Algebra as their first Park mathematics course.
+If a student has an ACT mathematics subscore of at least 21 or an SAT mathematics subscore of at least 500 (SAT prior to March 2016) or SAT mathematics subscore of at least 530, the student will be eligible to take MA 120 Basic Concepts of Statistics or MA 125 Intermediate Algebra as their first Park mathematics course.
 Students with lower ACT/SAT mathematics scores or no scores will be required to contact Park's Academic Support Center about taking the mathematics placement test.
 The test will then be used to determine the student's first Park University mathematics course.